Joshua-Production/MathForGames/DOCUMENTATION.md

 |/ |Overload for dividing vector by a scalar|
 |(System.Numerics.Vector3 Vector3)|Converts a System.Numerics.Vector3 to a custom Vector3 by copying the X, Y, and Z|
 |(Vector3 System.Numerics.Vector3)|Converts a custom Vector 3  to a System.Numerics.Vector3 by copying the X, Y, and Z|

+# Matrix3
+## Description
+Represents a 3x3 rectangular array or table of numbers